metamorph-inc/openmeta-mms/docs/pet/pet_drivers.rst

 Design Variable
 ~~~~~~~~~~~~~~~

-A Design Variable is an atom that can be placed inside a Parameter Study.
 A Design Variable placed inside a Parameter Study will appear as a port
 on the Parameter Study's PET model and can be connected to PET Analysis
 Blocks.

 Over the course of a PET run, a Parameter Study Driver
 typically changes each Design Variable's value many times in order to
-provide the system being analyzed with different inputs - of course the
+provide the system being analyzed with different inputs.
+The Driver's Design
-Design Variables have to be connected to PET Analysis blocks for this to work!
+Variables may be connected to the inputs of PET Analysis Blocks.

 .. figure:: images/DesignVariable.png
    :alt: text